ArchiveBox/ArchiveBox/README.md

 The balance between the permanence and ephemeral nature of content on the internet is part of what makes it beautiful.
 I don't think everything should be preserved in an automated fashion, making all content permanent and never removable, but I do think people should be able to decide for themselves and effectively archive specific content that they care about.

-The aim of ArchiveBox is to go beyond what the Wayback machine and Archive.is do by adding a headless browser to replay sessions accurately, and to automatically extract all the content in multiple redundant formats that will survive being passed down to historians and archivists through many generations.
+The aim of ArchiveBox is to go beyond what the Wayback Machine and other public archiving services can do, by adding a headless browser to replay sessions accurately, and by automatically extracting all the content in multiple redundant formats that will survive being passed down to historians and archivists through many generations.

 *Read more:*